 - Biotin – 10% DV

 - Sugar – 14 grams

 As a kid growing up, i’ve always been told to eat bananas for the Potassium.
-It’s almost common knowledge that bananas contain Potassium, and rightfully so.
+There’s a reason why.
+It’s near common knowledge that bananas contain Potassium, and rightfully so.
 A medium sized banana will provide your dog with 422 milligrams of it!

-But how does Potassium actually benefit your dog?
+But how does Potassium actually help your dog?
 This nutrient is an electrolyte mineral that promotes a healthy heart function, among other things.
-If the Potassium levels in your dog becomes too low, it could cause irregular heart beats, known as Arrhythmia.
+If the Potassium levels in your dog becomes too low, it may cause irregular heart beats, known as Arrhythmia.

 This means that a few slices of bananas for your aging dog might be a good idea.
 However, if your dog is suffering from Arrhythmia, it is important to consult with your local veterinarian first.

 2. Bananas Promote a Healthy Dog Brain

 When looking at the nutritional chart of bananas, another thing that sticks out is the amount of Vitamin B6.
 The amount of Vitamin B6 in bananas is an astounding 20% of a human’s daily value.
 They’re one of the best fruits for this vitamin!

 The B6 vitamin is an essential vitamin for the development and proper functioning of the dog brain.
 They’re responsible for producing important neuro hormones like serotonin and norepinephrine, which affects the mood of your dog.

 In addition, B6 is responsible for melatonin secretion in your dog.
 A dog with irregular sleeping habits can benefit from a few pieces of bananas.
 Melatonin allows them to regulate their internal clock, and thus normalize their sleeping habits.